armand1git1/farms-demo/README.md

 -          Code Source: Web/farms-demo
 -          Platform : Visual Studio Code version : 1.63.2 (user setup), Laragon  Full 4.0.14, php 7.4.25

+*** Fonctionnalities :
+- Graph : displayed at the main page.
+- List of farm ( click on "Farm" on top right of the web page "
+  - If you click on any farm you will have the detailled stats
+  - If you click on any location , you will have the location on Google map opened on a new page.

 ***Android Version***:  To be cloned and configured (localhost:8080 cannot be accessible via Android devices, read Challenges faced below)

 -  Technologies: Java/Android (minSdkVersion 28, targetSdkVersion 31), Volley and Asynchronous tasks used to fetch data on  Api (exercise-server.jar).
 ListView.